stacks-network/docs/src/pages/understand-stacks/atlas-overview.md

 Atlas is designed to integrate with BNS in order to allow users to store name state off-chain, encoded as a DNS zone file.
-The overwhelmingly-common use-cases in Stacks are:
+The common use-cases in Stacks are:

 - Storing a name's routing information for its owners' [Gaia](https://github.com/blockstack/gaia) datastores.